ShuShu-8788/tripoto-clone/README.md

 - `product-page`: contains the product listing and product details page files
 - `login-page`: contains the login and signup files

+## APIs Used

+- [MockAPI.com](https://mockapi.io/): used to generate dummy product data.

 ## Deployment

-The project has been deployed on Netlify, which allows us to host web projects with ease.
+The website has been deployed on [Netlify](https://www.netlify.com/), and it can be accessed through this link: https://travelwaala.netlify.app

 ## Screenshots